-- (a) The Department will ensure geographic equity in the distribution and expenditure of funds, including through marketing, outreach and technical assistance to potential applicants. - (b) In the event of a supplemental round of funding, the Department will consider geographic distribution criteria such as minimum set-asides, under-resourced localities, disaster recovery and location efficient communities (e.g., access to transportation).
+- (a) The Department will ensure geographic equity in the distribution and expenditure of funds through marketing, outreach and technical assistance to potential applicants. - (b) In the event of a supplemental round of funding, the Department will ensure geographic equity through criteria such as minimum set-asides, under-resourced localities, disaster recovery, and location efficient communities (e.g., access to transportation).